mkdocs/mkdocs/docs/about/contributing.md

 ## Running the tests

-To run the tests, it is recommended that you use [Tox](tox).
+To run the tests, it is recommended that you use [Tox].
 This just needs to be pip installed and then the test suite can be ran for MkDocs but running the command `tox` in the root of your MkDocs repository.

 It will attempt to run the tests against all of the Python versions we support.
 So don't be concerned if you are missing some and they fail.
-The rest will be verified by [Travis](travis) when you submit a pull request.
+The rest will be verified by [Travis] when you submit a pull request.

 ## Submitting Pull Requests